KCOS-LP: History

 In July and August 2006, the station had various technical difficulties, prompting them to air a slate in English advising viewers of trouble with the video signal on the station's end.
 In August 2006, the station once again began airing Fe-TV, but shortly afterward changed to a station identification slate (pictured).
 The August 2006 update of the website for Fe-TV stated that the network was to be off the air for six months for rebuilding and expansion.
 The station went silent again in mid-2007, but returned in September 2007, first broadcasting programming from Fe-TV, then switching to LFN.

-In August 2011, the station voluntarily reverted from Class A to low power status after being challenged by the FCC for failure to file for the fourth quarter in 2008 and all four quarters in 2009 and 2010 the children's television programming reports required of all Class A licensees.
+In August 2011, the station voluntarily reverted from Class A to low-power status after being challenged by the FCC for failure to file for the fourth quarter in 2008 and all four quarters in 2009 and 2010 the children's television programming reports required of all Class A licensees.
 By this time, however, KCOS-LP had already broadcast for the final time.
 Its lease on its Usery Mountain tower expired January 31, 2011, without being renewed.

-On October 7, 2014, the station's license was cancelled by the Federal Communications Commission for failure to file a renewal application.
-Three weeks later, on October 30, Aracelis Ortiz Corporation re-applied for the license to Federal Communications Commission.
+On October 7, 2014, the station's license was canceled by the FCC for failure to file a renewal application.
+Three weeks later, on October 30, Aracelis Ortiz Corporation re-applied for the license to the FCC.
 On March 15, 2016, the FCC granted the license renewal.

-On July 19, 2021, KCOS-LP's license was cancelled by the FCC, as the station had failed to convert to digital operation by the July 13, 2021, deadline.
+On July 19, 2021, KCOS-LP's license was canceled by the FCC, as the station had failed to convert to digital operation by the July 13, 2021, deadline.